AH-64D-Apache-Official-Project/AH-64D/pages/flightmodel/sfmplus.md

 **Single Engine Torque**

-{% include warning.html content="Exceeding 111 - 122% single engine torque for greater than 2.5 minutes, or 123 - 125% Torque for greater than 6 seconds, or 125% torque for any amount of time will result in a catastrophic transmission failure and/or loss of aircraft and crew!" %}
+{% include warning.html content="Exceeding 111 - 122% single engine torque for greater than 2.5 minutes, or 123 - 125% Torque for greater than 6 seconds, or 125% torque for any amount of time will result in a catastrophic transmission failure and/or loss of aircraft and crew!"%}

 |Tq | Time |
 |:--|:--|